feddieminas/flask_basket_players/README.md

 - Used Python unittest module framework to test :
   - flask insert_login view succesfully signed up, logged in and logout
   - custom functions for checking input fields (check values are correct) and select columns (for no duplicated selections and inserting defaults if intentional field(s) are empty)
-  - Name field inserted is a single one rather than two (First Name, Surname), thus we test assumptions of a user entering the name by either inserting the surname or inserting both name and surname.
+  - Name field inserted is a single one rather than two (First Name, Surname), thus we test assumptions of a user entering the name by either inserting only the surname or inserting both name and surname.
-    - A sub function is to check the MongoDB whether a current Name field written the same way exists with max having one spelling error
+    - A sub function is to check the MongoDB whether a current Name field written the same way it exists or not with max having one spelling error

 ----

 Encountered issues:

-- Login and Sessions
 - python to js transfer data, ensuring that will account for all records listed
 - d3.js chart and labels orientation
-- Dealing with horizontal table scrolling and adjust to its window size
+- Dealing with horizontal-vertical table scrolling and adjust to its window size

 ## Deployment